combatwombat/rmdb/README.md

     import-titles-akas	- Import foreign names for titles
     import-episodes		- Import episode <> show/series relation
     import-ratings		- Import average ratings for titles
-    import-principals	- Import directory, writers.
+    import-principals	- Import directors, writers.
 Should be redundant if you import names

 ## Schema